micahgrande/CS320Assignment3/README.md

 ## prog3_3

+Uses C++ to create a Lua environment and execute a Lua file.
+A function inside the file is executed and the result of the function is then outputted.

 ---

 prog3_1 can be compiled by using the command: "g++ prog3_1.cpp –o prog3_1 –I lua-5.3.4/src –L lua-5.3.4/src –l lua –l m –l dl"